ppy/osu-wiki/news/2023/2023-10-10-monthly-beatmapping-contest-october-2023.md

 #### osu!catch

-osu!catch is taking a much simpler approach: **your beatmap must be 5.00 stars or higher.**
+osu!catch is taking a much simpler approach: **your beatmap's star rating must be 5.00 stars or higher.**

 Apparently the winners of some previous osu!catch contests have been *Rain* difficulties that competed against a bunch of *Overdose* difficulties, so this limitation aims to bring all submissions to an expert-oriented skill level.